 Another sources notes: "the present family of Amos, established in the Faversham district, [in Kent] probably can claim an ancestor in Thomas Amos, a well - to - do yeoman of Ospringe, who in 1769 bequeathed £100 for the poor of Molash."

-Important Dates for the Armes family
+Early History of the Armes family

 This web page shows only a small excerpt of our Armes research.
 Another 178 words (13 lines of text) covering the years 1889, 1640, 1692, 1721, 1576, 1633, 1619, 1695, 1689, 1759, 1641, 1721 and 1692 are included under the topic Early Armes History in all our PDF Extended History products and printed products wherever possible.